khshoaib/Event_Management_System/README.md

 3.DB Setup:

-In the CharlotteEvents directory, you will find a "DB" folder.
+In the folder directory, you will find a "DB" folder.
 In it, events.sql is there.

 -> Run XAMPP control panel by starting Apache and SQL ports.
 -> Go to browser and type localhost/phpmyadmin/